 Willow rolled her eyes.
 "Am I the only one who keeps up with politics here?
 Kinsey is the Senator for California.
 I don't like him, I think he's shady."

 Spike quite agreed.
-He didn't want to go into detail about all the rumors he'd heard about the lengths the man had gone to win his campaign - he'd even heard that he'd been supported by Wolfram & Hart, which he rather doubted.
+He didn't want to go into detail about all the rumours he'd heard about the lengths the man had gone to win his campaign - he'd even heard that he'd been supported by Wolfram & Hart, which he rather doubted.

 But, anyway, that wasn't the only thing that interested Spike (well, it didn't interest him exactly, but it did give more credence to the rumours he had heard) because, when Willow had mentioned the SGC being possessed, he'd taken an instinctive breath, the first for a while now.
 And he was smelling something odd.